MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 Generating the JS graph has some challenges, and they are addressed by adding separate passes over generated code.

 #### OnnxConverter.py
-Main compiler that emits JS graph building code based on the onnx file.
+The main compiler that emits JS graph building code based on the ONNX file.

 #### ReorderModel.py
 In some models, graph traversal results in code gen where the input operands are computed after the point they are needed in.
 ReorderModel.py fixes the generated code for such models by reordering lines of code to ensure that inputs are available before being used.